I found this article at Chicago Magazine online about the top 40 movies filmed in Chicago: Top 40 Chicago Movies

 3- Sixteen Candles, The Breakfast Club, Pretty In Pink aka- any John Hughes movie (1984,1985,1986 respectively)

 There is really no explanation needed if you grew up in the 80’s.
 These were our coming of age movies.
 Not sure what movies compare to these for teens now but these films are ageless and can resonate with pretty much any generation.
 If you have never seen one of these movies, I urge you to rent one this weekend.
 Oh and if you live near me, I will be over with popcorn and ice cream.

-Best line of the whole bunch (this was really hard to narrow down so I picked two, both from Sixteen Candles)-
+Best line of the whole bunch (this was really hard to narrow down)

 4- Only The Lonely (1991)

 My favorite scene in the movie is when John Candy and Ally Sheedy are walking the city all night and the sunrise comes up over the lake shore and the song “Someone Like You” by Van Morrison plays.